embreymorton/CS-Grad-Tracker/README.md

 ### Pulling Code and Installing Dependencies

 Once you are invited into the GitLab repository, click the blue "Clone" button and copy the link using your preference of SSH or HTTPS.
 Open powershell and cd into a folder of your choice for code.
 Run `git clone <copied-link>` and cd into the created folder.

 Install all the dependencies for the app by running `npm install`.
 It should create a `node_modules` folder, but you don't really need to touch it.

 ### Adding an Admin Account

 Open the `data/AdminInputScript.txt` file.
 Edit the email section to have your email.
 Then run `node data/AdminInputScript.txt`.

+This command only needs to be ran once to set up an email.
+This information can be viewed from MongoDB Compass.

+- localhost -> cs_grad_data-dev -> faculties (toggle admin to switch admin and faculty)
+- you can use `node data/FacultyInputScript.txt` to explicitly create a faculty member
+- you can use `node data/StudentInputScript.txt` to create a student (use a different emails for faculty and student)

 Sign into your Auth0 instance with the same email address you used in `data/AdminInputScript.txt` so that the app will recognize you as an admin user.

 When you first start up the app, you may be prompted to create an account under your Auth0 instance.
 Do so with the email of your choice.

 ### Starting the App

 Before this next step, you should have set up your Auth0 and admin account in your local database.
 You should also have started running the database using this line:

 ```ps
 & "C:\Program Files\MongoDB\Server\<version>\bin\mongod.exe"
 ```

 (replace version with the version of Mongo you installed; look in the Server folder if you don't recall)

 Open the `package.json` file and go down to the "scripts" section.
 Unfortunately our environment variables don't quite work yet on Windows so you need to manually execute the start script.
 To do this, run this in powershell: